-(1) The square footage relating to the NOI - cash basis represents GLA of 55.1 million square feet as at December 31, 2021.
+The square footage relating to the NOI - cash basis represents GLA of 55.1 million square feet as at December 31, 2021.
 The square footage relating to the same property NOI - cash basis represents the

-(2) Constant currency same property NOI - cash basis is calculated by converting the comparative same property NOI - cash basis at current foreign exchange rates.
+- aforementioned GLA excluding the impact from the acquisitions, dispositions, assets held for sale and developments during the relevant period. - Constant currency same property NOI cash basis is calculated by converting the comparative same property NOI - cash basis at current foreign exchange rates.